Cinnamon Crumb Coffee Cake

 - In a bowl, cream almond paste, butter and 1 cup plus 2 tablespoons sugar.
 Add shortening; beat for 2 minutes.
 Add egg yolks; mix well.
 Gradually beat in milk.
 Combine flour and baking powder; gradually add to creamed mixture and mix well.
 In another bowl, beat egg whites until frothy.
 Beat in remaining sugar, 1 tablespoon at a time, until stiff peaks form.
 Fold into batter.
 Transfer to two greased and floured 8-in. round baking pans.

 - For topping, combine the flour, sugar and cinnamon in a bowl.
 Cut in butter until crumbly; sprinkle over batter.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
-Yield: 2 coffee cakes, 8 servings per cake.

-Originally published as Cinnamon Crumb Coffee Cake in Taste of Home December/January 2001, p51
+Originally published as Cinnamon Crumb Coffee Cake in Taste of Home December/January 2001

 This is a very good recipe.
 I will use it for a breakfast bread but it could also be served as a dessert with some ice cream.